lse-st445/lse-st445.github.io/index.md

 ------
 #### Week 11.
 Graph data visualization

-In the last week, we will consider the basic methods for visualization of graph data such as visualizing social network relationships.
+In the last week, we will consider basic methods for visualization of graph data such as visualizing social network relationships.
 We will consider different graph layouts and the principles of how they are computed.
 This will involve methods based on simple principles for drawing graphs that have a tree structure as well as more sophisticated methods based on spectral theory of linear algebra and dynamical systems for general graphs.

 *Readings*:
 * A. Hagberg, D. Schult and P. Swart, [NetworkX Reference]( https://networkx.github.io/documentation/latest/_downloads/networkx_reference.pdf)